spring-camm-sergey/dse230/README.md

 ### 2. Description of Files:
+README.md: this file
+README.txt: txt version of this guidance

 #### 2.1.
 Datasets:
 BRFSS_2020_main_dataset.csv: this is the main dataset, downloaded from CDC website as SAS file (https://www.cdc.gov/brfss/annual_data/2020/files/LLCP2020XPT.zip) and converted into .csv in SAS Studio.